aniket-dev30/AI-Document-Summarizer/README.md

 - 🧩 **Reusable Components**: Clean and modular design for input, output, and interactive sections.
 - 📱 **Responsive UI**: Works well on desktops, tablets, and mobile devices.

+🧠 How It Works

+The app sends input text to an AI model (can be connected via an API like OpenAI or Hugging Face).
+The model returns a summary which is displayed in a formatted, user-friendly layout.
+You can extend it further with follow-up Q&A functionality using context-based prompts.

+📄 License

+This project is open-source and available under the MIT License.

 ## 📦 Installation